bondiano/telega-gleam/docs/conversation-flows.md

 ### Auto-Resume

 When a flow is waiting, any matching input automatically resumes it without explicit commands.
+The auto-resume handlers are created by the registry during router integration and have access to all registered flows for resumption.

 ## Error Handling